Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Regiojet overnight train Regiojet couchette compartment

-Option 2, Prague to Kyiv using the Vienna-Lviv-Kyiv sleeping-car - a comfortable option, easily booked online
+Option 2, Prague to Kyiv using the Vienna-Lviv-Kyiv sleeping-car - easily booked online, but often fully-booked

 The Vienna-Kiev sleeping-car at Vienna Hbf